nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Extensions**:

+- 2a.
+SS administrator selected to add new subsystem to existing client. _Member details are prefilled and are not editable_

+  - 2a.1.
+SS administrator inputs the subsystem code OR

+  - 2a.2.
+SS administrator selects the subsystem code by searching form existing subsystems

 3a.
 The parsing of the user input terminated with an error.

   - 3a.1.
 System displays the termination message of the parsing process.